 A.O.C. in Beverly Grove has long been a go-to for special occasions, thanks to chef Suzanne Goin’s refined Californian-French small plates.
 Dishes include parmesan-stuffed bacon-wrapped dates, fried chicken with romesco aioli and chili-cumin butter, and potato gnocchi with Maine lobster.
 The wine list is also a standout for its extensive organic, biodynamic, and sustainable selections.
 Its Spanish courtyard-style patio is a stunner year round, full of ivy, trees, and even balconies.

 For live music and barbecue: Derricks on Atlantic

 Barbecue plates are the specialty at Derricks on Atlantic in Long Beach.
 Smoked brisket, pork spareribs, beef ribs, pulled pork, sausage, and more come with your choice of two sides, from mac and cheese and potato salad to cole slaw and Texas-style pinto beans.
-Outdoor seating is in the parking lot out front, accompanied by live music, a luxury right now.
+Outdoor seating is in the parking lot out front, accompanied by live music acts from multiple genres, such as blues, Latin jazz, and rock ‘n roll.
 Walk-ins only.

 For seaside seafood: Fishing with Dynamite

 Some of LA’s best seafood can be found at Fishing with Dynamite, a Manhattan Beach destination that has managed to become even bigger than before the pandemic through a new patio on the sidewalk from which you can smell the ocean breeze.
 Seafood options include raw bar, crab cakes, chowder, and grilled fish entrees — and don’t skip the key lime pie for dessert.